Personnel Today Awards 2017: Award for Managing Change

 L&Q is a charitable housing association in London and the South of England working with and partly funded by local councils and the Homes and Communities Agency.
 The association has more than 2,500 staff, and manages 90,000 homes.

 There were differences between the merged organisations, affecting terms and conditions, locations, systems, processes and organisational values.
 The merged association took a balanced scorecard approach to resolving conflicting interests.
 The change began with a survey to all staff before the new values were launched at a merger event on 4 November 2016.

-A values communication campaign was launched with branding around the office, a new performance management process and intranet communications to support the cultural transformation programme.
+A values communications campaign was launched with branding around the office, a new performance management process and intranet communications to support the cultural transformation programme.
 One to one meetings were held with each individual.

 HR departments were merged.
-In the new structure there were fewer roles available compulsory redundancies were avoided and every post was filled.
+In the new structure there were fewer roles available, but compulsory redundancies were avoided and every post was filled.

 Lawn Tennis Association

 The Lawn Tennis Association (LTA) is a not for profit organisation and the governing body for British Tennis, relying on 25,000 volunteers and a range of partners.
-The LTA was faced with long term decline in participation (-25%), while the workforce, 60% of which is millennial, felt disconnected from the strategy.
-High profile criticism from elite players, particularly Andy Murray, compounded the negative perception of British tennis.
+The LTA was faced with long-term decline in participation (-25%), while the workforce, 60% of which is millennial, felt disconnected from the strategy.

 In response, the LTA introduced a new vision, strategic framework, values and behaviours, working with customers and colleagues at all levels.
 It moved to a simple mission to get more people playing tennis more often.

 All colleagues participated in executive-led workshops to enable them to understand the strategy.
 A talking points co-ordinator attends the executive team meeting to feedback directly and hear messages from the meeting to share with colleagues.

-Initiatives have included a holistic vitality programme, onboarding lunch, flexible working, staff suggestions and strengths based recruitment.
+Initiatives included a holistic vitality programme, onboarding new starter lunch, flexible working, staff suggestions and strengths based recruitment.

 The number of colleagues with an outstanding performance rating has doubled and turnover is down to 15% from 32%.
 The industry has recognised the LTA with an NSPCC bronze diversity and inclusion award.
 Metrics include 85% colleague engagement and 99% understanding the LTA’s values.